Congruence Property In Conformal Field Theory: Galois symmetry of quantum doubles

 \subsection{Generalized Frobenius-Schur indicators}

-Frobenius-Schur indicators for group representations has been recently generalized to the representations of Hopf algebras \cite{LM00}, and quasi-Hopf algebras \cite{MN05, Sch04, NS2}.
+Frobenius-Schur indicators for group representations have been recently generalized to the representations of Hopf algebras \cite{LM00}, and quasi-Hopf algebras \cite{MN05, Sch04, NS2}.
 A version of the 2nd Frobenius-Schur indicator was introduced in conformal field theory \cite{Bantay00}, and some categorical versions were studied in \cite{FGSV99, FucSch:CTCBC}.
 All these different contexts of indicators are specializations of the Frobenius-Schur indicators for pivotal categories introduced in \cite{NS1}.

-The most recent introduction of the equivariant Frobenius-Schur indicators for semisimple Hopf algebras by Sommerh\"auser and Zhu \cite{SZh} has inspired the discovery of generalized Frobenius-Schur indicators for pivotal categories \cite{NS4}.
-The specialization of these generalized Frobenius-Schur indicators on spherical fusion categories carries a natural action of $\SL{}$.
-This modular action has played a crucial role for the congruence subgroup theorem \cite[Thm.
+The most recent introduction of the equivariant Frobenius-Schur indicators for semisimple Hopf algebras by \cite{SZh} has motivated the discovery of generalized Frobenius-Schur indicators for pivotal categories \cite{NS4}.
+The specialization of these generalized Frobenius-Schur indicators to spherical fusion categories carries a natural action of $\SL{}$.
+This modular group action has played a crucial role for the congruence subgroup theorem \cite[Thm.
 6.8]{NS4} of the projective representation of $\SL{}$ associated with a modular category.
-These indicators also admits a natural action of $\AQab$ which will be employed to prove the Galois symmetry of quantum doubles in this section.
+These indicators also admit a natural action of $\AQab$ which will be employed to prove the Galois symmetry of quantum doubles in this section.
 For the purpose of this paper, we will only provide relevant details of generalized Frobenius-Schur indicators for our proof to be presented here.
 The readers are referred to \cite{NS4} for more details.

 Let $\CC$ be a strict spherical fusion category over $\k$ with Frobenius-Schur exponent $N$.
 For any pair $(m,l)$ of integers, $V \in \CC$ and $\bX = (X, \s_X) \in Z(\CC)$, there is a naturally defined $\k$-linear operator $E_{\bX, V}^{(m,l)}$ on the finite-dimensional $\k$-space $\CC(X, V^m)$ (cf. \cite[Sect.
 2]{NS4}).
 Here, $V^0=\1$, $V^m$ is the $m$-fold tensor product of $V$ if $m>0$, and $V^m = (V\du)^{-m}$ if $m<0$.
 The $(m,l)$-th \emph{generalized Frobenius-Schur indicator} for $\bX \in Z(\CC)$ and $V \in \CC$ is defined as